-If you have been involved in an accident with ART, you might have suffered life-altering injuries.
+If you have been involved in an accident, you might have suffered life-altering injuries.
 You should always notify the proper authorities and have an accident report completed.
-You should be checked by a medical professional as soon as possible after an accident involving ART.
+You should be checked by a medical professional as soon as possible after an accident involving the bus.
 Failing to establish medical care right away can be very damaging to your claim.
 Maintain thorough documentation to support your claim, such as medical bills, medical records, repair estimates, and proof of missed work and lost wages.
 Here are a few of the more common damages suffered in such accidents:

 - Past and future medical expenses

 - Past and future lost wages

 - Pain and suffering

 - Loss of enjoyment of life

 Pursuing a personal injury claim against a government entity is not the same as pursuing a claim against an individual.
 Because of sovereign immunity, you will have to follow specific protocol and prove that the agency’s employees acted negligently and that this caused your injuries and damages.
 There are specific deadlines for giving the county a notice of your intent to sue, and usually that is six months after the accident.
 They will then investigate your claim.
 If your claim is denied, or if they fail to respond in a timely manner, you can pursue legal action by filing a lawsuit.
 You will need to provide supporting documentation that shows when the accident happened, how it happened and your damages.
 You should include a copy of the accident report.
 Altogether, it is a complicated process.